ancazamfir/malachite/code/TESTNET_SCENARIOS.md

   172.24.0.17:57010 → 172.24.0.16:27000 [ESTABLISHED] →node6
 ```

-2. Full discovery mode doesn't have periodic rediscovery.
+2. ~~Full discovery mode doesn't have periodic rediscovery.
 After simultaneous validator restarts, there's a race condition: when nodes connect to their bootstrap peer (node0) and immediately send PeersRequest, the identify protocol hasn't completed yet for other newly connected peers.
 This causes nodes to miss discovering each other.
 Unlike Kademlia which has libp2p's built-in `periodic_bootstrap_interval` (every 5s), Full mode only triggers rediscovery on bootstrap peer reconnects.
 Without periodic PeersRequest, nodes never discover the peers they missed in the initial race.
-Consensus still works (messages relay through node0), but the topology is suboptimal.
+Consensus still works (messages relay through node0), but the topology is suboptimal.~~ **FIXED**: Full mode now has periodic rediscovery (every 5s) to handle validator restarts.

 **Legend:**
 - ✅ Working - Tested and functioning correctly